atribiswas/Aspire_assignment1_Atri/README.md

 ## Assignment sub-1
-Please find the following assignment.
+Please find the following assignment submission for 1st half of Aspire Assignment by Atri Biswas.

+**Requirements for the assignment-**
+- concurrent inserts (2k)
+- use any mysql connector
+- insert 5gb csv file
+- focus- exec time
+- 5 columns

 **Instructions-**
  1. install requirements